 Whether you’re just starting a paper, stuck halfway through or ready for some final polishing, the Writing Centre can help.
 You can also bring in past papers for analysis and help that will improve your writing for your next assignment.

-Harlee is available from her home office Monday to Friday, 11:00am – 4:00pm for FNUniv students.
-Students can email Harlee at firstname.lastname@example.org.
-She can set up a virtual or phone appointment as well.
+Harlee is available from her home office Monday to Friday, 12:00 pm – 4:00 pm for FNUniv students by appointment only.